 Bach Ma Mountain

-Located at an altitude of 1450 meters above sea level, Bach Ma mountain range features typical weather of 2 sides of the Mountain and the variety of habitats, ranging from the coast to the high mountain which makes it incredibly rich in biodiversity.
-It’s often included in Vietnam mountain tours thanks to its legendary history, exotic nature with spectacular beauty, astoundingly pristine atmosphere and the cool climate all year round.
+Located at an altitude of 1450 meters above sea level, Bach Ma mountain range features typical weather on 2 sides of the Mountain and the variety of habitats, ranging from the coast to the high mountain which makes it incredibly rich in biodiversity.
+It’s often included in Vietnam mountain tours thanks to its legendary history, exotic nature with spectacular beauty, astoundingly pristine atmosphere and cool climate all year round.

 This largest mountain in Vietnam is home to the hidden treasure of Bach Ma National Park – an enticing place to delve into the diverse biodiversity and ecological system of the region.
 The evergreen tropical forests and jungles, stunning waterfalls, exotic flora and fauna, and delightful trekking trails make it an ideal place for those who love the wild and stunning nature of Bach Ma Mountain.